Stepping a heavy mast on a sail boat can be an awkward job.

 The top half of the hinge plate consists of a 1/4" thick

-aluminum fitted inside the bottom of a pole and fastened with a 3/8" bolt with two centering spacers.
-The spacers are short sections of aluminum
+aluminum flat plate fitted inside the bottom of a pole fastened with a 3/8" bolt with two centering spacers.
+The spacers are short sections of aluminum tube cut from a ski pole. (profile diagram of hinge assembly).
+Notice the two

-notches cut into the pole to fit the plate into.
+notches cut into the pole to fit the flat plate into.
 The spacers and notches hold the plate

 firmly along the center line of the pole.